Babe Ruth League: Bambino Buddy-Ball

 The Bambino Buddy-Ball Division was established for organizations who wish to charter a league that encompasses players ages 5–20 who are either physically and/or mentally challenged.
 This division makes allowance for a “buddy” to help the player swing a bat, round the bases, catch a ball, etc. There are no restrictions to the age of the “buddy”.
 A Bambino Buddy-Ball team may be composed of players ages 5–20 and sometimes older.
 The Bambino Buddy-Ball division is designed so that everyone has the opportunity to have fun.

-The Bambino Buddy-Ball Division allows our challenged or special needs athletes to develop confidence and positive self-esteem.
-It allows them to be part of organized sports and assists with physical fitness as well as their social skills.
-The joy and emotion you experience when you put on that first baseball uniform or cap on a challenged child's head is like no other.
-As you can see, the Bambino Buddy-Ball Division is an emotionally rewarding experience for everyone as it also allows the “buddies” to feel good about helping their challenged friends, while at the same time making it a fun and memorable time for all.
+The Bambino Buddy-Ball Division is intended to allow challenged or special needs athletes to develop confidence and positive self-esteem.
+It allows them to participate in organized sports and supports their physical fitness and social skills.